By Rick Steves

 Day 4: Madrid (sleep in Madrid)

-Day 5: Madrid, or day trip to El Escorial (sleep in Madrid)
+Day 5: Madrid, or day trip to El Escorial and/or Valley of the Fallen (sleep in Madrid)

 Day 6: Madrid, late afternoon to Toledo (sleep in Toledo)